SergioGlorias/broadcastCLI/README.md

 Commands:
+  login [--logout]
+     Save your Lichess token and domain for future use.
+     This allows you to use the CLI without setting environment variables.
+     Options:
+       --logout (-lo)   Clear saved credentials and log out.

   delay <broadcastId> <delayInSeconds> [--onlyDelay] [--noDelay] [--rounds <roundsToFix>]
      Sets the delay for all rounds in the specified broadcast.
      Note:  The delay is specified in seconds. (max 3600 seconds = 1 hour)